mchaudhry02/capstone-pr-review/memory/reflection-log.md

 the move," rather than trusting a passing test suite as sufficient evidence of correctness.

+## 2026-08-04: Retrieval smoke test exposed a vocabulary-mismatch gap -> title-weighting fix

+**Observation:** Once `mcp/retrieval_server.py` was built and run against the 6 ground-truth retrieval queries in `data/seeded bugs/ground-truth.md`, it scored 4/6 on first pass.
+Two misses: the "ansi-styles exports / modifierNames" query ranked pr-569 below the relevance threshold because generic diff-body vocabulary diluted the one specific matching term; the "German locale month name" query missed pr-4179 entirely because the query's words ("German", "month") never literally appear in the diff or PR title (which says "de-AT" and "Jänner" instead).

+**Change made:** Weighted PR title 3x relative to diff body in the TF-IDF index and enabled sublinear TF scaling (see calibration-log.jsonl, 2026-08-04 entry).
+This is a principled fix, not query-specific tuning — title is the clearest intent signal for any query, not just these two.

+**Result:** Recovered the modifierNames miss (5/6 after the fix).
+The pr-4179 miss remains — it's a genuine vocabulary-mismatch limitation of lexical (TF-IDF) search, not something title-weighting can fix, since the missing words never appear anywhere in the indexed text at all.

+**Expected effect / open item:** In the real-deployment path this would likely need either (a) a small domain-alias table (e.g. "de-AT" <->
+"German", locale codes <-> language names) as a deterministic pre-processing step, or (b) semantic embeddings instead of pure lexical TF-IDF — both are right-tool candidates worth evaluating in Workstream 5.
+Documented as a known limitation in `docs/mcp-configuration.md` rather than silently left unaddressed.

 ## [Planned] Next reflection point
 Once the reviewer agent is actually running (Workstream 3), compare its real findings against `data/seeded-bugs/ground-truth.md` and log whether